List of NCAA Division I institutions: Future partial members

-These schools that are members of other divisions, or of the NAIA, have announced their intentions to field at least one team at the Division I level sometime after the 2024–25 school year.
-NAIA members listed here have either started transitions to the NCAA or have announced plans to do so.
+These schools that are members of other divisions, or of the NAIA or NJCAA, have announced their intentions to field at least one team at the Division I level sometime after the 2026–27 school year.
+NAIA or NJCAA members listed here have either started transitions to the NCAA or planned to do so.

 Years of joining reflect calendar years.
 For schools that will play only spring sports at the D-I level, the calendar year of joining is the year before the first season of competition.